2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/AttributeFilter.md

 ---

 ## Purpose / Description
-The **AttributeFilter** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources][eavds].
+The **AttributeFilter** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources](xref:Specs.DataSources.ListAll).
 It removes values from items so that the result is smaller, and doesn't publish confidential data.
 It's primarily used when providing data as JSON, so that not all values are published.

 ## How to use with the Visual Query
 When using the [Visual Query](xref:Temp.VisualQuery) you can just drag it into your query.
 Now you can configure what properties you want and not.
 The following shows a demo which delivers both the data as-is, and also filtered to only deliver `Name` and `Country`: